 In case of heterozygous genotypes, both characteristics are physically manifested in parallel.
 An example for that is the AB0 system of blood types.
 In a genetic heterozygote AB, both A and B characteristics are phenotypically expressed on the erythrocytes’ surface.

 In case of a heterozygous genotype, both characteristics are manifested but not in parallel.
 Instead, there is an intermediate phenotype, i.e. a blending of both characteristics.
 The simplest example is the color of a flower: a red allele and a white allele result in a pink colored plant.

 3. Autosomal dominant inheritance

 One allele is dominant to another allele.
 If there is a dominant and a non-dominant allele in a heterozygous genotype, only the dominant allele is manifested.
+In genetic counselling this represents the fact that in pregnancy there is a 50% chance that the fetus will acquire the disease.
+It is often referred to as vertical inheritance as the transmission is from the parent to the offspring.
 Taking the AB0 system as an example again: A and B are each dominant to 0.
 Therefore, the genotype A0 has the phenotype A.